 - See if dashboard warning lights are on.
 If so, find out why.

 - Check for stained or discolored seats, upholstery, carpeting or door panels.

 - Pay attention to musty odors.
 If carpeting doesn't match the interior or fits loosely, it may have been replaced.

 - Check rubber drain plugs under the car and on the bottoms of doors for evidence that they may have been removed.

 - Check for corrosion in the car's undercarriage: on brakelines, around the fuel tank, on springs or shock towers - all potential signs of flood damage.

 - Insist on a pre-purchase inspection by your own mechanic.
 He or she can perform tests and spot signs of water damage that may not be apparent to you.
 That might include popping off a door panel to check for a water line.

 To further put your mind at ease, request a CARFAX or AutoCheck vehicle history report if you're buying from a dealer (you also can purchase the reports yourself).
-They can be helpful because insurance companies, including PEMCO, report the Vehicle Identification Numbers of all flood-damaged cars that they've declared total losses.
+Both services offer free flood damage checks.
+These reports can be helpful because insurance companies, including PEMCO, report the Vehicle Identification Numbers (VINs) of all flood-damaged cars they've declared total losses.